VigneshSP94/cloud-connect/README.md

 Run real_scheduler script in the backend. ( This script will scan all the AWS accounts in the database once per hour and fetches the changes in the account and writes to the application's database)

 Views is the mail flask file, you can host it as per your wish (Using WSGI).

-Frontend:

-Frontend of this application is developed using AngularJS.

-npm - v6.4.1

-nodejs - v10.6.0

 Change the serverUrl in `httpda.service.ts` file to the url where you are hosting the backend.